Viktor Kelm

-Viktor Olegovich Kelm (Виктор Олегович Кельм; born 2 January 1997) is a Kyrgyz football forward playing for FC Alay.
+Viktor Olegovich Kelm (Виктор Олегович Кельм; born 2 January 1997) is a Kyrgyz football who plays as a forward for FC Alay.

 Club career

-Born in Kyrgyz capital Bishkek, he had played with FC Abdysh-Ata Kant in 2013, and then he was part of the team that finished second in the 2014 Kyrgyzstan League.
+Born in Kyrgyz capital Bishkek, he played with FC Abdysh-Ata Kant in 2013, and then he was part of the team that finished second in the 2014 Kyrgyzstan League.
 After playing in January 2015 with Abdysh-Ata main team in the winter Kyrgyzstan League, as well as with team's U-21 side at a tournament in Kazakhstan, he subsequently stayed in the country and, in February 2015, he signed with Kazakhstan Premier League side FC Kairat.
 He spent much time while at Almaty playing with Kairat youth team.

 Kelm played with Kyrgyz FC Kara-Balta in 2016.
 During summer 2016 he joined Serbian side FK Bežanija.

 After his spell in Serbia, Kelm returned to Kyrgyzstan and joined FC Alay.

 International career

-Kelm had been member of the Kyrgyzstan U-17 team at tournaments during 2013 and 2014.
+Kelm was a member of the Kyrgyzstan U-17 team at tournaments during 2013 and 2014.

 In 2014 as in 2015 Kelm had been member of Kyrgyzstan U-21 team.

-In March 2015, he was called to Kyrgyzstan main national team by coach Aleksandr Krestinin for the friendly-game against Afghanistan.
+In March 2015, he was called to Kyrgyzstan senior national team by coach Aleksandr Krestinin for the friendly-game against Afghanistan.

-He debuted for Kyrgyzstan in a friendly game against Turkmenistan played on October 11, 2016.
+He debuted for Kyrgyzstan in a friendly game against Turkmenistan played on 11 October 2016.

 In 2016, being only 19, he had a full year regarding national teams; he had represented in same year Kyrgyz U-19, U-21, and debuted for the Kyrgyzstan A national team.
 He was then called up for the friendly matches on 6 and 11 October against Lebanon and Turkmenistan.